 - Tumours – adenocarcinoma may be difficult to treat (although radiation therapy may be an option in some), but lymphoma in the nose may respond well to therapy with drugs (chemotherapy) and/or radiation therapy in some cases

 - Fungal infections – these may respond well to appropriate therapy, but in some cases anti fungal drugs need to be combined with surgery to remove infected tissues

 - Inflammatory polyps – these will often respond well to surgical removal, although – some cases may be relatively easy to resolve whereas in others more complex surgery may be needed

 - Foreign bodies – these can usually be removed under anaesthesia, although in some cases surgical access to the nasal cavity may be required

 - Idiopathic/post-viral rhinitis – these cases can be more difficult to manage and realistically controlling rather than curing the disease is the primary goal.
 Treatment options that may be considered include:

 - Intermittent antibiotic use – the disease is often associated with secondary bacterial infection and antibiotics usually improve clinical signs.
 However, signs often do not resolve completely with antibiotics and/or recur again after a period of time

-- Nebulisation therapy can help – nebulisers can be obtained from your vet or a pharmacist and produce a cloud of very fine water droplet.
-These are breathed in and help to moisten the airways in the nose – this is helpful as in chronic rhinitis nasal secretions can be very thick, nebulisation will improve this and make sneezing more productive
+- Nebulisation therapy can help – nebulisers can be obtained from your vet or a pharmacist and produce a cloud of very fine water droplets.
+These are breathed in and help to moisten the airways in the nose – this is helpful in chronic rhinitis as nasal secretions can be very thick, so nebulisation will improve this and make sneezing more productive

 - Proprietary human nasal decongestant drops should be avoided – these can be toxic to cats and/or cause more severe disease